 Powerful, Agile, Climate-Neutral

-Just recently, there’s been a new truck in town at WDI – one that’s speedy, agile, and unusually quiet.
+There has also been a new type of forklift truck whizzing around the WDI site as of late – fast, maneuverable, quiet, and fitted with a completely new steering system that doesn’t require a traditional steering wheel.
 The E30 electric forklift truck is the prototype of Linde’s new series of counterbalanced trucks, which is currently being put through its paces at the Hamm plant.
-Alongside the E20 – E35 electric models, this new generation of forklift trucks also includes the X20 – X35 electric forklift trucks, as well as the H20 – H35 diesel and gas-powered trucks.
+Alongside the E20 – E35 electric models, this new generation of forklift trucks also includes the X20 – X35 electric forklift trucks, as well as the H20 – H35 and H35 – H50 diesel and gas-powered trucks.

 The electric versions of the new generation of forklift trucks have been specially optimized for indoor use.
 For this purpose, the E20 – E35 models are now fitted with synchronous reluctance motors, which significantly increase the energy efficiency and thus make a noticeable improvement to performance.
 Thanks to the combination steering axle, along with the twin-motor front-wheel drive, the new electric models work especially well in confined spaces and narrow aisles.